dyninst/dyninst/docs/dyninstAPI/public/BPatch_basicBlock.h.rst

   .. cpp:function:: bool getSourceBlocks(std::vector<BPatch_sourceBlock*>&)

-    Fill the given vector with pointers to the source blocks contributing to this basic block’s instruction sequence.
+    Returns the source blocks contributing to this basic block’s instruction sequence.

   .. cpp:function:: int getBlockNumber()

-    Return the ID number of this basic block.
-The ID numbers are consecutive from 0 to *n-1,* where *n* is the number of basic blocks in the flow graph to which this basic block belongs.
+    Returns the ID number of this basic block.

+    The ID numbers are consecutive
+    from ``0`` to ``n-1``, where ``n`` is the number of basic blocks in the flow graph to which this basic block belongs.

   .. cpp:function:: bool isEntryBlock()

-    Returns true if this basic block is an entry block into a function.
+    Checks if this basic block is an entry block into a function.

   .. cpp:function:: bool isExitBlock()

-    Returns true if this basic block is an exit block of a function.
+    Checks if this basic block is an exit block of a function.

   .. cpp:function:: unsigned size()

-    Return the size of a basic block.
+    Returns the size of a basic block.

     The size is defined as the difference between the end address and the start address of the basic block.